Munich Protest Requests ‘Clarity and Coherence’ From Pope Francis, German Bishops

 “We also constitute an Acies Ordinata, and we ask the Queen of the Angels and Saints, and especially Saint Cajetan of Thiene, patron of the church where we are gathered, to assist us in our peaceful defense of the Faith and of Christian Civilization,” the statement concluded.

-Today’s demonstration, which also took place on the Feast of the Chair of St. Peter in the Extraordinary Form of the Roman rite, follows two other Acies Ordinata in Rome last year, one ahead of the Vatican summit on clerical sexual abuse and the other before the Pan-Amazon Synod.
+Today’s demonstration, an earlier gathering of which also took place on the Feast of the Chair of St. Peter, follows two other Acies Ordinata in Rome last year, one ahead of the Vatican summit on clerical sexual abuse and the other before the Pan-Amazon Synod.
 Both served as a forum to pray for the Church, which many see as suffering from doctrinal confusion and disorientation.

 The Acies Ordinata today took place in Munich’s Odeonsplatz where Bavaria’s Catholic heroes were celebrated in the 19th century.
 Four banners reproducing the symbols of the Evangelists Matthew, Mark, Luke and John were placed in the corners of the square.